john-clark/EnderCNC/Macros/README.md

-# E3CNC Macros for Workspace XYZ0 Positioning
+# E3CNC KLIPPER Macros for Workspace XYZ0 Positioning

 ## What These Macros Do and Why